 Past the abandoned children’s playground, with the swings and see-saws creaking desolately in the night, up the mud-washed path where moonlight shines, reflected in the puddles.
 You climb the hill past the old, fenced off rookery, past the cafe boarded up for the night, up to the edge of the grove that surrounds the run-down factory that still, on occasion, churns out unmarked boxes of unknown stuff.

 Here, the trail forks.
 Part of it winds through the trees toward the factory, with a sign promising a pond and garden.
 The other branch makes a sharp turn back toward the orange streetlights and the sleepy trundling onward of civilisation.
 You and Player 2 exchange a look, and start your way down the forest path.

 Here there is no moonlight.
-The wind seems to whisper through the trees.
+The wind seems to whisper terrible things through the trees.
 Soon the path is no more than the sense of emptiness below your feet in the dark.
 There, just at the bend of the path, there is the glow of someone bent over their phone, the light turning their face into spectre.
 You slow.
 Who could this be, sitting alongside this darkened pathway, looking at instagram in the darkness?

 SHHHHHHHHHHH! comes a hiss from the trees.